131mm/ssweb-web.py/readme.md

 4. generate password using `htpasswd -c /etc/nginx/passwd.db username`
 5. change the website in line 3 of file 'ssr.py' to your domain
 6. copy file `nginx` in to `/etc/nginx/sites-enabled/` using `cp nginx /etc/nginx/sites-enabled/`
-7. start nginx with `nginx && sudo nginx -s reload`
+7. restart nginx with `nginx -s reload`
 8. install venv and pip using `apt install python3-venv python3-pip`
 9. create virtual-env for web.py using `python3 -m venv venv`
 10.start it `bash run.sh`